 Cancer in the mouth, also called oral or mouth cancer, are cancers that develop in any part of the mouth, including the oral tongue, ventral tongue, vasive tongue, gums and lips.

-In 2022, the American Cancer Society estimates about 54,000 new cases of the oral cavity or oropharyngeal cancer will be diagnosed in the United States, with cases more than twice as common in men as women.
+In 2022, the American Cancer Society estimates about 54,000 new cases of the oral cavity or oropharyngeal cancer will be diagnosed in the United States, with cases more than twice as common in males as females.

 More than 90 percent of cancers that occur in the oral cavity are squamous cell carcinomas.
 Squamous cell carcinoma develops when some squamous cells mutate and become abnormal.
 Other types of oral cancer include verrucous carcinoma, minor salivary gland carcinomas and lymphoma.